Wonderful Radio London: Station name

 The station was to have been called Radio KLIF London, using recorded programmes from the Dallas AM radio station, KLIF 1190.
 When it was decided that the sound should be live and geared towards a British audience and culture, Pierson hired Ben Toney as Programme Director.
 Philip Birch was appointed CEO in charge of the radio station and advertising sales.
 Birch suggested calling the station Radio Galaxy, in anticipation of its star-making ability.

-As a compromise the minesweeper was renamed MV Galaxy while the station itself became Radio London.
+As a compromise, the minesweeper was renamed MV Galaxy while the station itself became Radio London.
 However, the PAMS jingles brought a refinement of the name so that it was known as Wonderful Radio London and Big L; just as KLIF in Dallas called its hometown Big D.

 Technical facilities

 Virtually all DJ programmes originated live from a studio located in the hold at the rear of the ship.
 The original studio was installed by RCA while the ship was being fitted out in Miami, but the ship's metal bulkheads presented problems with acoustics and soundproofing.
 That was rectified by lining the walls with mattresses and blankets from the crew's bunk beds, although that meant no-one could sleep during the daytime.
 In early 1966, two new studios were constructed (also below the water-line), with proper acoustics and a more ergonomic layout - the main on-air/DJ studio had a modern sound/mixing board, and a smaller one for the hourly news bulletins, production (of commercials, etc.) and as backup.

 Radio London's transmitter was housed in a large purpose-built steel shed on the rear deck, because it was too large to fit in the hold.
 The US-manufactured RCA Ampliphase transmitter was rated at 50,000 watts (50 kW).
 An on-air slogan ran 'Your 50,000-watt Tower of Power', although initially it operated at 17 kW.
 In contrast, Radio Caroline, its main rival, operated with a Continental Electronics 10 kW transmitter.
-In 1966, Caroline South upgraded to a 50 kW Continental transmitter and, for a time, Radio London pretended to retaliate by increasing its power to 75 kW.
+In 1966, Caroline South upgraded to a 50 kW Continental transmitter and, for a time, Radio London retaliated by pretending it had increased its power to 75 kW.